GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

    - 'Source Attribute': Attribute value to calculate name Identifier.
    - 'Name': Custom attribute name which we created [earlier here.](https://gluu.org/docs/ce/admin-guide/attribute/#custom-attributes)
    - 'NameId Type': Type of name identifier (urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified is deprecated by shibboleth, so not supported)
  - [Restart](../operation/services.md#restart) the `identity` and `idp` services

+!!!
+Note
- Note: If idp and identity services are on same host [i.e. non-cluster mode], restart may not be required.
+    If idp and identity services are on same host (non-cluster mode), then restart may not be required.

 ### Manual Configuration
 It's also possible to configure `NameID` through configuration file / velocity templates.
 The template file for `NameID` definitions are located in the `attribute-resolver.xml.vm` file under `/opt/gluu/jetty/identity/conf/shibboleth3/idp/`.